 Students are responsible for organising their own travel insurance.
 Travel insurance is a compulsory requirement for all students.
-Students will not be permitted to participate in the program if proof of valid travel insurance is not provided.

 It is recommended that your travel insurance policy provides comprehensive coverage for medical expenses incurred overseas, loss of personal items such as laptops, and personal liability coverage.
 You should ensure that you are covered for cancellation costs in the unlikely event that the program is cancelled.